MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

 # Using analytics to improve your virtual agent

-As you create and deploy your Virtual Agent Designer virtual agent, you can use analytics to see how your virtual agent is performing.
+As you create and deploy your virtual agent, you can use analytics to see how your virtual agent is performing.
 Virtual Agent Designer includes built-in dashboards, interactive charts, and visual filters that give you actionable insights into critical performance metrics, operational data, and emerging trends.

 To view the analytics dashboards, click **Analytics** in the navigation pane to open the Analytics page.

    > [!div class="mx-imgBorder"]
    > ![Open Analytics page](media/analytics-1.png)

 You can display [Summary](analytics-summary.md), [Engagement](analytics-engagement.md), and [Customer satisfaction](analytics-csat.md) dashboards by clicking the tab for each dashboard on the Analytics page.
-The Summary dashboard is the default AI for Customer Service Virtual Agent dashboard.

    > [!div class="mx-imgBorder"]
    > ![Dashboard tabs](media/analytics-2.png)